-Based on our capital position at June 30, 2011, and our analysis of our development costs as of the date of this report, and after giving effect to the approximately \$47.5 million of net proceeds from our July 19, 2011 public offering, we estimate our future expenditures related to product development, through the date of receipt of data from our planned first pivotal Phase III trial for VEN 309 and the ongoing Phase III trial for VEN 307 in Europe, as follows:
+Based on our capital position at September 30, 2011, and our analysis of our development costs as of the date of this report, we estimate our future expenditures related to product development, through the date of receipt of data from our planned first pivotal Phase III trial for VEN 309 and the ongoing Phase III trial for VEN 307 in Europe, as follows:

-- · complete the double blind portion of the Phase III clinical trials of VEN 309 in the treatment of hemorrhoids, carcinogenicity testing and developing new intellectual property: \$32,000,000; and - payment to S.L.A.
+- · complete the double blind portion of the Phase III clinical trials of VEN 309 in the treatment of hemorrhoids, carcinogenicity testing and developing new intellectual property: \$32,000,000; - payment to S.L.A.
 Pharma of our licensing obligations for VEN 307 of \$41,500 per month until the filing of an NDA with the FDA, up to \$1,000,000 in milestone payments, payable in four equal installments of \$250,000 once specified thresholds of randomized patients have been achieved in the Phase III clinical trial that S.L.A.
-Pharma is conducting in Europe, \$400,000 in development costs upon receipt of a quality controlled final study report for the Phase III clinical trial, and completion of the double blind portion of the Phase III clinical trial: \$14,000,000. - \cdot complete the purchase with Amer to acquire all rights, title and interest to iferanserin: \$12,000,000
+Pharma is conducting in Europe (two of which milestone payments were made in the third quarter of 2011), \$400,000 in development costs upon receipt of a quality controlled final study report for the Phase III clinical trial, and completion of the double blind portion of the Phase III clinical trial: \$14,000,000; and complete the purchase with Amer to acquire all rights, title and interest to iferanserin: \$12,000,000

-We believe that our existing cash and cash equivalents, after giving effect to the net proceeds from our July 19, 2011 public offering, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2014.
+We believe that our existing cash and cash equivalents at September 30, 2011, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2014.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect, which would cause us to require additional capital earlier.
-Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials.
+Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, our estimate of capital outlays and operating expenditures associated with our current and anticipated clinical trials could change.